Johns Hopkins UniversityEst. 1876

 Dwight E. Neuenschwander, Ph.D.

-Dwight E. Neuenschwander is a professor of physics at Southern Nazarene University.
-He is a columnist for the Observer, the magazine of the Society for Physics Students, and the author of Emmy Noether's Wonderful Theorem, also published by Johns Hopkins, and How to Involve Undergraduates in Research: A Field Guide for Faculty.
+Dwight E. Neuenschwander is an emeritus professor of physics at Southern Nazarene University.
+He is the author of Emmy Noether's Wonderful Theorem and How to Involve Undergraduates in Research: A Field Guide for Faculty.